-- 70. IOHs, when directly or indirectly administering the insolvent business, act on behalf of the estate.
-The immediate effect of their actions takes place directly between the debtor's business and the third party with whom a legal relation (contractual or not) is established.
-In this regard, the IOH, by mandate of the law (independently of who has appointed him/her, as powers derive from the law, not from the appointment) occupies a position typical of those that act for others (similar to agents, trustees or even "organic representatives," such as company directors), and is a third party to the contract/legal act.
-This explains why IOHs should normally not be made liable to third parties for liabilities incurred by the debtor (even if administered by the IOH) in the ordinary course of business.
-When the representative enters into a contract on behalf of the insolvent company (openly acting as insolvency administrator of the insolvency company), damages accruing from that relationship should only be compensated by the insolvency estate, not by the IOH.
-100 This assertion is only valid as long as the IOH does not voluntarily assume a position that can render him/her personally liable (such as when, for example, the IOH has concealed information from the counterparty, or placed himself in front of the counterparty as guarantor of the obligation).
+debtor (even if administered by the IOH) in the ordinary course of business.
+When the representative enters into a contract on behalf of the insolvent company (openly acting as insolvency administrator of the insolvency company), damages accruing from that relationship should only be compensated by the insolvency estate, not by the IOH.102 This assertion is only valid as long as the IOH does not voluntarily assume a position that can render him/her personally liable (such as when, for example, the IOH has concealed information from the counterparty, or placed himself in front of the counterparty as guarantor of the obligation).
 Although something similar may be asserted regarding tortious liability incurred while administering the insolvent business, in the case of torts there is a higher ground to render the representative jointly liable with the estate.
-However, and in order to protect the market, some States expressly make the IOH liable if, either directly managing the business or, to a lesser extent, supervising administration, s/he enters into new deals when he knew (or is deemed to have known) that compliance would no longer be possible.
-101 - 71.
-Generally, the surveyed jurisdictions provide that creditors and other interested parties can be recompensed in the event of intentional damage caused by fraud, defalcation or other malpractice. - 72.
+However, and in order to protect the market, some States expressly make the IOH liable if, either directly managing the business or, to a lesser extent, supervising administration, s/he enters into new deals when he knew (or is deemed to have known) that compliance would no longer be possible.103

+- 71. Generally, the surveyed jurisdictions provide that creditors and other interested parties can be recompensed in the event of intentional damage caused by fraud, defalcation or other malpractice. - 72.
 Additionally, IOHs are generally made accountable for breaching their duty to act with due care (i.e., for negligent performance).
-With regard to the standard of care
+With regard to the standard of care to be employed by the IOH, it is important to establish a measure for the care, diligence and skill with which the IOH is to carry his/hers duties and functions.
+The standard of care may depend on the model of insolvency administration as a whole.
+If the insolvency representative is a civil servant appointed by the public administration, the general system of liability for the acts of public employees applies.104 In the vast majority of countries, where the IOH is a private practitioner, s/he is expected to act with a professional standard of care expected of an average insolvency professional (i.e., an insolvency representative will be deemed to have acted negligently when an average

-100 The main advantage of making the IOH personally liable for obligations incurred in the ordinary course of insolvency proceedings such as those relating to the ongoing operation of the business is that it creates legal certainty for the suppliers of the debtor (UNCITRAL, Legislative Guide on Insolvency Law, p.
+102 The main advantage of making the IOH personally liable for obligations incurred in the ordinary course of insolvency proceedings such as those relating to the ongoing operation of the business is that it creates legal certainty for the suppliers of the debtor (UNCITRAL, Legislative Guide on Insolvency Law, p.
 184).
 But it is a disincentive for the IOH if the risk of personal liability may exceed the fees that may be earned.
 UNCITRAL suggests, as a solution, to make only the assets of the estate liable, rather than the personal assets of the IOH.

-101 Regarding this particular issue, see the cases of United Kingdom, Belgium, Czech Republic, Germany, and Greece.
+103 Regarding this particular issue, see the cases of United Kingdom, Belgium, Czech Republic, Germany, and Greece.